ckjellson/tt_tracker/README.md

 ### Step 3: Crop (crop_video.py)

 Create a new folder called "videos" in the working directory.
-Assign the variable vidname in crop_video.py a name of the instance that will be used to store the data later.
+Assign the variable video_name in crop_video.py a name of the instance that will be used to store the data later.
 Then run the script.

 The function will open a window which shows the current frame from each camera.
 Press 1 or 2 to run a camera forward.
 When a synced position in the video has been reached, press esc. and the script will save the ramainder of the videos until one has no more frames into the "videos"-folder.
 This ensures equal length of the two videos.

 ### Step 4: Process videos (balltracker.py)

-Set vidname to the chosen instance name in balltracker.py and then run the script.
+Set video_name to the chosen instance name in balltracker.py and then run the script.
 This will prompt you to locate corners and net positions in both videos.
 In the window that appears, double-click on the corner points and net positions in the order they appear here: (i.e. clock-wise from the top left to the bottom left, and then the top of the net, from bottom to top)

 ![camera1_corner](https://user-images.githubusercontent.com/37980849/97461066-aa8d0480-193d-11eb-9815-7282e87ac035.PNG)